eosnetworkfoundation/docs/native/60_advanced-topics/21_managing-finalizer-keys.md

 - Q: When I want to switch producer hosts, can I keep using the same BLS Finalizer Key, and copy over my `safety.dat` to the new host?
 - A: Yes this would work, but it is not recommended.
 Voting is continuous, and using a new BLS key takes an on-chain action.
 Therefore, it is best to switch over to a new BLS key assuming that results in less voting downtime.

-- Q: Why use BLS keys, why not re-use the existing producer keys.
+- Q: Why use BLS keys, why not re-use the existing producer keys?
 - A: BLS signatures are very cheap to aggregate together into a single message, and this property makes them a good choice for aggregating together votes from many different finalizers.